cultureandempire/cultureandempire.github.io/README.md

 Often, the world had a "reserve currency" that was considered the most stable and convertible, and held by governments as part of their foreign exchange reserves.
 For a long time, this was the British Pound Sterling.
 Then in the middle of the last century, the US Dollar became a significant reserve currency, and at the start of this century, the Euro joined.
 The government behind a reserve currency tends to use it to create debt, which then causes the currency to deflate and the world to switch to another.

-The Internet has been searching for a reserve currency, indeed any currency that could be used to buy goods and services online, for a long time.
+The Internet has been searching for a reserve currency, indeed any currency that could be used to buy goods and services on line, for a long time.
 The digital economy presents a unique set of challenges for security and privacy.

 ### Credit Cards